doc-ai/tensorio-android/README.md

 [![GitHub issues](https://img.shields.io/github/issues/doc-ai/tensorio-android.svg)](https://github.com/doc-ai/tensorio-android/issues)
 -->

-Tensor/IO is a Java wrapper for machine learning.
-This Android library wraps an underlying machine larning framework via the JNI and abstracts the work of copying bytes into and out of tensors, allowing you to interact with native types such as numbers, arrays, hashmaps, and pixel buffers instead.
-Interfaces to your model are described in a declarative manner, and Tensor/IO handles the heavy lifting of transforming and preprocessing the data you give it to run on the underlying models.
+Tensor/IO for Android is a Java and Kotlin compatible wrapper for machine learning.
+The library wraps an underlying machine learning framework via the JNI and abstracts the work of copying bytes into and out of tensors, allowing you to interact with native types such as numbers, arrays, hashmaps, and bitmaps instead.
+Interfaces to your model are described in a declarative manner, and Tensor/IO handles the heavy lifting of transforming and preprocessing the data you give it to run on the underlying model.

 With Tensor/IO you can perform inference in just a few lines of code: